TedHusted/awake/awake.md

 	“The DoD is a major contributor as it includes under its umbrella the National SecurityAgency, Defense Intelligence Agency, Space Force, among others.”

-	Noah pauses and Alex asks, “For the in-person, do you go one day and then I go the next day.”
+	Noah pauses and Liam asks, “For the in-person, do you go one day and then I go the next day.”

 	“We can switch off or go together, so long as the weekends and holidays are covered.
 You can shadow me at first, and then we can decide.
 Yeah?”